Welcome to the Parent and Carer guide to NRICH

 What do the stars mean?

 All our problems are designed to get you and your child thinking and offer lots of opportunities to extend that thinking.
 We like to start with a basic task.
-The stars tell you how easy we think that basic task is from easy (one star) to very challenging (three stars).
+The stars tell you how easy we think that basic task is from accessible (one star) to very challenging (three stars).

 As you explore our site you’ll notice that our problems have solutions sent in by students from all around the world.
 Do encourage your youngster to have a look to see how their solution compares with others, particularly in terms of explanation and method.